softkid/softkid.github.io/about.md

 title: About
 permalink: /about/
 ---
 <p>My name is Kim Gyung Tae (Korean:김경태 金庚泰 , Nick:bees ).
 I am a software engineer.
 I graduated from high school in 1989.
 I was admitted to the Department of Economics to make money.
 But the Department of Economics was not a place to make money.
 I was worried about the future.
 I quit my university.
 I went to the army while learning aeronautical technology in Seoul.
-Since 1994, I spent two years studying computer programming on my own. </p>
-<p>I have experienced a lot of programming since 1999.</p>
+Since 1994, I spent two years studying computer programming on my own.
+I have experienced a lot of project since 1999.</p>

 ### Experience
 {% highlight ruby %}